 - Lenovo Chromebook Duet — 12 hours and 46 minutes

 - Acer Chromebook Spin 713 — 11 hours and 54 minutes

 - Asus Chromebook Detachable CM3 — 11 hours and 41 minutes

 - Dell Latitude 5400 Chromebook Enterprise — 11 hours and 29 minutes

 - HP Pro C640 Chromebook Enterprise — 11 hours and 7 minutes

-The Lenovo Chromebook Duet was just nine minutes short of snatching the HP Chromebook x360 14 G1’s longest-battery life crown.
-It lasted 12 hours and 46 minutes, according to the Laptop Mag battery test.
+The Lenovo Chromebook Duet (not to be confused with the Duet 5 Chromebook), lasted 12 hours and 46 minutes, according to the Laptop Mag battery test.